Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 # Empty Spaces - Password field

 ## I made a validation about ending with empty spaces in the Password field.

+# New Page - Mock API Validation

+## I added a Mock API Validation for user and password - I assigned "Target" for user field and "Sistemas" for password to navigate to the new page.